dogukannn/dogukannn.github.io/_posts/2022/2022-04-29-catmull-clark-and-3-subdivision-algorithms.md

   </div>
 </div>

 We can see the cube turns into a sphere like shape.
-However, it is not a perfect square because it can be experessed quadratic polynomials.
+However, it is not a perfect sphere because it can be experessed quadratic polynomials.

 <div class="fig figcenter fighighlight">
   <img src="/post_assets/2/c-cube-3.png">